maciekgajewski/cpped/doc/Diary.md

 The editor supports only ASCII.
 There is no trivial way to provide support for unicode.
 I can't convert the data to wchar_t* on loading, as I need undisturbed char* buffer for parsingg with libclang.
 I came up with an idea of container wrapping char utf-8 data, ut it would be a non-random-access container.
 Should be fine, as I manipualte one line at the time.
 I'll implement it one day.

+## 20-12-2015

+YouCompleteMe proven to be a great source of insipirartion.
+Why very little (if any) of the actual code is re-usable for me, it provides great examples on how to deal with liblcang quirks.
+Most importantly, it valdiates libclang as the tool to use for C++ parsing.